Zero Trust Strategy: Is Your Security Truly Trustworthy?

 2. Incomplete Implementation

-Applying Zero Trust to some resources but not others, creating security gaps.
+Applying Zero Trust Strategy to some resources but not others, creating security gaps.

 3. Lack of Identity Management